zer0Trac3/kaliwiki/tools/aircrack-ng_suite/aireplay-ng.md

        -2, --interactive
               This attack allows you to choose a specific packet for replaying (injecting).
 The attack can obtain packets to  replay  from  two sources.
-The first being a live flow of packets from your wireâ€ less card.
+The first being a live flow of packets from your wire less card.
 The second being from a pcap  file.
 Reading  from  a file  is an often overlooked feature of aireplay-ng.
 This allows you read packets from other capture  sessions  or  quite  often, various attacks generate pcap files for easy reuse.
-A common use of reading a file containing a packet your created with  packetâ€ forge-ng.
+A common use of reading a file containing a packet your created with  packet forge-ng.

        -3, --arpreplay